unitycontainer/unity/README.md

 ### v6.x

 This is where all new development will be done.
-The compatibilty would not be a driving factor so better performance and functionality could be acheived.
+The compatibility would not be a driving factor so better performance and functionality could be achieved.